bucs110fall2023/final-project-team-fos/README.md

 6. Verify if the sound effects are working when collision happens or when shooting laserbeams.
 Expected Outcome: Sound effects should work while playing.

-Test Case 3: Image Visibility:
+Test Case 3: Image Visibility/
-Test Description: Verify that the game has the assigned images.
+Test Description: Verify that the game has the assigned images./ Test Steps:
-Test Steps:
 1. Start the game.
 2. Verify that the program has the assigned background image.